 If your agency/region would like to apply for this funding opportunity, the application will be open March 1st through March 31st.
-The application is located on the POST website: https://post.colorado.gov/grants/available-grants-due-dates
+The application is located on the POST website.

 Very Small Agency Backfill Grant Program: The Very Small Agency Backfill Program is meant specifically for agencies with ten (10) or fewer peace officers.
 The program can be used to backfill for Colorado peace officers.
-Larger agencies will be given consideration on a case by case basis.
+Larger agencies will be given consideration on a case-by- case basis.
 This program is designed to assist "very small agencies" with schedule coverage so their staff can attend law enforcement training.
 POST can reimburse the providing agency up to \$50/hr. for each hour their staff works under this program, which includes benefit costs.
 Additional funds may be requested in order to cover travel time, lodging costs, and mileage, for officers providing the backfill.